Moremar/tuto-angular/README.txt

   ]

-Then in the HTML component where we want routing (most likely in app.component.html), we need to add an Angular directive to display the ccomponent of the selected route :
+Then in the HTML component where we want routing (most likely in app.component.html), we need to add an Angular directive to display the component of the selected route :
   <router-outlet><router-outlet>